tkarakai-gto/notes/docker_notes.md

 * `docker-machine ssh` - Teleport into the console of the Docker Engine (vs. running commands on the Client)

-`docker-machine` is a Docker host mamagement CLI.
+`docker-machine` is a Docker host management CLI.
 By default it talks to the VM that is set up with Docker Toolbox (if on an older Windows or Mac), but it can create new Docker hosts, including on cloud platforms.
 It can also provision `Swarm` clusters.

 > https://docs.docker.com/machine/overview/